soot-oss/SootUp/docs/getting-started.md

 - We have included all the five projects in 5 different branches under SootUp-Examples with detailed explanation about the project.

-     a) BasicSetupExample
+     a) 'BasicSetupExample'

+          !!! example "First segment of BasicSetUp Program"
-           1) package sootup.examples; - defines the package name for the Java class.
+           - package sootup.examples; - defines the package name for the Java class.
-           2) import statement - defines various classes and interfaces from different packages that the program uses.
+           - import statement - defines various classes and interfaces from different packages that the program uses.
-           3) public class BasicSetup - declares a public class named 'BasicSetup' which is the main class for this program.
+           - public class BasicSetup - declares a public class named 'BasicSetup' which is the main class for this program.
+           - Then we have created a main method which is the entry point of the program.
+          ```java
+           Path pathToBinary = Paths.get("src/test/resources/Basicsetup/binary");
+           AnalysisInputLocation inputLocation = PathBasedAnalysisInputLocation.create(pathToBinary, null);
+           View view = new JavaView(inputLocation);
+           ```

            4) Then we have created a main method which is the entry point of the progrram
            5) Path pathToBinary object pointing to a directory that contains the binary files ie class files to be analyzed and Paths.get is a static method that converts string path to a 'Path' object.
            6) AnalysisInputLocation object specifying where SootUp should look for classes to analyze.